-United States Court of Appeals for Veterans Claims, 625Indiana Avenue, NW, Suite 900 Washington, DC 20004
+United States Court of Appeals for Veterans Claims, 625 Indiana Avenue, NW, Suite 900 Washington, DC 20004

-Performance Goals, Objectives and Results
+Performance Goals, Objectives, and Results

 The Court's goal is to provide timely judicial review of cases that have been appealed to the Court from the Department of Veterans Affairs Board of Veterans Appeals.
-The Court has a substantial caseload - in FY 2022, the Court received 7,342 appeals - and it resolves cases through a combination of judicial decisions and joint resolutions concluded as part of the Court's Rule 33 conferencing process.
+The Court has a substantial caseload.
+In FY 2023, the Court received 7,529 appeals and resolved a total of 7,839 cases primarily through combination of judicial decisions and joint resolutions concluded as part of the Court's Rule 33 conferencing process.
 The Court also resolved a substantial number of petitions and several thousand procedural determinations and Equal Access to Justice Act (EAJA) attorney fee applications.
 The Court's comprehensive annual reports to Congress are available on the Court's website at www.uscourts.cavc.gov.